LiWentomng/OrientedRepPoints/README.md

 # OrientedRepPoints
-The code for “Oriented RepPoints for Aerail Object Detection”
+The code for “Oriented RepPoints for Aerial Object Detection”